-- an ability to apply knowledge of computing and mathematics appropriate to the discipline; - an ability to analyze a problem, and identify and define the computing requirements appropriate to its solution; - an ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs; - an ability to function effectively on teams to accomplish a common goal; - an understanding of professional, ethical, legal, security and social issues and responsibilities; - an ability to communicate effectively with a range of audiences; - an ability to analyze the local and global impact of computing on individuals, organizations, and society; - recognition of the need for, and an ability to, engage in continuing professional development; - an ability to use current techniques, skills, and tools necessary for computing practice; and - an understanding of processes that support the delivery and management of information systems within a specific application environment.
+- an ability to apply knowledge of computing and mathematics appropriate to the discipline; an ability to apply a problem and identify and define the computing requirements appropriate computing requirements. - an ability to analyze a problem, and identify and define the computing requirements appropriate to its solution; - an ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs; - an ability to function effectively on teams to accomplish a common goal; - an understanding of professional, ethical, legal, security and social issues and responsibilities; - an ability to communicate effectively with a range of audiences; - an ability to analyze the local and global impact of computing on individuals, organizations, and society; - recognition of the need for, and an ability to, engage in continuing professional development; - an ability to use current techniques, skills, and tools necessary for computing practice; and - an understanding of processes that support the delivery and management of information systems within a specific application environment.